 2. Sludge Slurper gives you a Lackey as well as contesting the board early on.

-3. Corrupt Elementalist costs 5 mana, but Invoking Galakrond twice is hugely powerful.
+3. Corrupt Elementalist costs 6 mana, but Invoking Galakrond twice is hugely powerful.
 You also get the extra 2/1 minions with Rush to go along with the 3/3.
+Keep hold of it if you've got a plan for the early game.

 Galakrond Shaman tips, combos and synergies

-Below are some tips for how to best play Galakrond Shaman in the Descent of Dragons meta:
+Below are some tips for how to best play Galakrond Shaman in the Ashes of Outland meta:

 - Galakrond, the Tempest upgrades the stats of the Storms with Rush it summons.
 The first stage gives you 2/2s, then 4/4s.
 Finally, you’ll summon two 8/8 minions with Rush the turn you play Galakrond.